The Giudecca island is located about 400 meters south of Venice

 There are two other major sights located along the waterfront of

-the Giudecca.
+the Giudecca island.
 The first, St. Mary of the Presentation Church also

 known as "the Zitelle", so called because in the adjacent convent existed